Skip to main content

 Figure 1 General overview of DARKER SKY monitoring

 Our project involves extensive monitoring focused on two main areas: measuring light pollution and assessing its impact on biodiversity.
-To do this, we measure the conditions before and after the modifications and compare the results.
+Once developed into guidelines, it will help municipal practitioners—those who may not be experts in light pollution—understand and assess how artificial lighting affects their communities and local biodiversity.

 Find out more about light pollution in the North Sea region and its ecological impact here